EmoBurritto/reading-notes/301/class-11.md

 Compatibility issues with SQL instructions.
 New databases use their own characteristics in the query language and they're not yet 100% compatible with the SQL used in relational databases.

 ## Things I want to Know more about
+- what other databases will we have experience with in this CodeFellows